-I often get asked about how to overcome mental blocks by gymnasts or their concerned parents over at allexperts, so I thought I would write a thorough post about the subject here that I can refer to.
+I have often been asked about how to overcome mental blocks by gymnasts or their concerned parents, so I thought I would write a thorough post about the subject here that I can refer to.

 Fear is a very powerful emotion that takes a little while to overcome.
 On the emotional scale where feeling empowered is at the top (love, joy, and appreciation are all empowering), fear is at the bottom.
 The following list of emotions is taken from page 114 of the book Ask and It Is Given (see amazon link to the right):

 There are over 20 powerful processes detailed in that book which can help you move up the scale of emotions, and I’ve tried most of them successfully.
 It is a wonderful reference for practical mind games you can play to help you feel better about any subject.